php/web-bugs/docs/templates.md

 A simple template engine is integrated in the application to separate logic from the presentation.

-Template engine is initialized in the application bootstrap `includes/prepend.php`:
+Template engine is initialized in the application bootstrap `includes/prepend.php` with the main templates folder defined:

 ```php
 $template = new App\Template\Engine(__DIR__.'/../templates');